automl/neps/CONTRIBUTING.md

 ## Installation

-There are three required steps and one optional:
+There are four steps:

 1. Install uv
+1. Clone the neps repository
-1. Install the neps package using uv
+1. Create virtual env and install the neps package
 1. Activate pre-commit for the repository

 For instructions see below.